Introduction

 • Anti-Slavery and Human Trafficking Policy

-The Company has designed this to assist in its compliance with the Modern Slavery Act 2015.
-The policy gives workers, contractors and other business partner's guidance on slavery and human trafficking and the measures taken by the Company to tackle slavery and human trafficking in its business and its supply chains.
+We have revised this policy to ensure our continued compliance with the Modern Slavery Act 2015.
+The policy gives workers, contractors and other business partner's guidance on slavery and human trafficking and the measures taken by Bottomline to tackle slavery and human trafficking in its business and its supply chains.

 • Whistleblower Policy

-The Company encourages all its employees, customers and other business partners to report any concerns related to the direct activities, or the supply chains of the organisation.
+We encourage all our employees, customers and other business partners to report any concerns related to the direct activities, or the supply chains of the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-The Company's Whistleblower Policy is designed to provide all employees with the ability to report any violations of the Company's Code of Business Conduct and Ethics without fear of retaliation.
+Bottomline’s Whistleblower Policy is designed to provide all employees with the ability to report any violations of Bottomline’s Code of Ethics without fear of retaliation.
 Additionally, the Whistleblower Policy has been specifically designed to ensure that any employee who wishes to raise a concern on an anonymous basis can do so.

 • Employee Code of Ethics

-The Company's Code of Ethics is the compass by which directors, officers, employees and contractors of Bottomline are expected to conduct themselves at all times.
-All Company business is to be conducted with the highest standards of integrity and in compliance with all applicable laws and regulations.
-This Code applies to the Company and all of its subsidiaries worldwide.
+Bottomline’s Code of Ethics is the code by which directors, officers, employees and contractors of Bottomline are expected to conduct themselves at all times.
+All Bottomline business is to be conducted with the highest standards of integrity and in compliance with all applicable laws and regulations.
+This code applies to Bottomline and all of its subsidiaries worldwide.

 • Recruitment/Agency T&Cs

-The Company uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
-All new agencies are required to sign the agreement to conform to the standards of the Company.
+Bottomline uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
+All new agencies are required to sign an agreement to conform to the standards of Bottomline.

 Due diligence

-The Company continues to conduct appropriate due diligence when considering taking on new suppliers and the review of its existing suppliers.
-Where possible we build long-standing relationships with local suppliers and make clear our expectations of business behaviour as reflected in our Code of Business Conduct & Ethics.
+Bottomline continues to conduct appropriate due diligence when considering taking on new suppliers and the review of its existing suppliers.
+Where possible we build long standing relationships with local suppliers and make clear our expectations of business behaviour as reflected in our Code of Ethics.

 Training